tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “I love this atmosphere!
 Better than urban area!,” Jane smiled.
 All of us nodded with excitement.
 “This journey is definitely worthed it!”

-As we ascended deeper into the woods, things started to take a turn.
+As we descended deeper into the woods, things started to take a turn.
 Mammoth sized trees surrounded us, along with humongous brown, dried leaves that covered most sources of sunlight.
 It was also shaped in a way where there were crooked tree branches sticking out, which looks absolutely terrifying.
 The surface felt damper, and it was getting incredibly difficult to walk normally.
 Soon, the whole atmosphere turned pin-drop silent.
 We stopped seeing and hearing nature.
 It was as if we were gradually descending into a deep, dark abyss.

 “This is straight out of a horror movie,” Chris commented, while taking his torchlight out from his bag.